Play It Forward: Laraaji Loves To Laugh

 On the last edition of Play It Forward, All Things Considered's chain of musical gratitude, Brooklyn-based musician and producer Nick Hakim spoke about Philly-bred multi-instrumentalist Laraaji.
 In particular, he explained his love for Laraaji's healing sounds and ambient compositions.

-"I am completely infatuated with the world that he has created and the amount of music that he has composed — it feels like anii absolute stream of consciousness," Hakim said.
+"I am completely infatuated with the world that he has created and the amount of music that he has composed — it feels like an absolute stream of consciousness," Hakim said.

 Laraaji says he found Hakim's praise touching.
 "It's always soothing and confirming to hear the voice of a person who's been influenced or impacted by the music that spirit has brought through me."